 S7E3: Justin Giboney on Faith and Politics

 How should faith inform our politics?
 How do we balance our convictions without compromising our values when it’s time to vote this fall?
-Joanna and Dustin talk with Justin Giboney, founder of The AND Campaign and author of Compassion and Conviction, about faith, politics, and the false choices we create.
+Joanna Meyer and Dustin Moody talk with Justin Giboney, founder of The AND Campaign and author of Compassion and Conviction, about faith, politics, and the false choices we create.

 On the brokenness of political parties:

 “Political parties…are made by man…They’re made with human hands; as a broken society, there’s going to be brokenness within your party.
 If you can’t identify that, then you also can’t correct it.”